 Exactly when did the adult who issued a fitting consequence to a child become more maligned or more suspect than the child who committed the offense in the first place?
 Isn’t it an adult’s duty to enforce rules and to ensure respect for all?

 Try asking the teachers at the hardest-to-staff schools if they feel like their health (both physical and mental) and livelihood are in serious jeopardy on a daily basis.
 Ask them if they fear being thrown under the bus by being accused of instigating or escalating a situation while in the midst of earnestly trying to educate and inspire kids they truly care about.
 Ask them if they fear being deemed guilty until proven innocent, and even then the stain on their reputation and psyche will be so great that their once-beloved career is all but ruined.

 And try asking students what it feels like to have their education highjacked by a handful of students who wantonly and routinely disrupt the learning process, while their teacher seems powerless to make it stop.
 And while you are at it, ask that rebellious, recalcitrant group of students how it really feels to steal the education of others, while simultaneously squandering their own.

-And don’t be surprised if you are initially met with a wall of insolence or silence because years of neglect, dysfunction, and hurt are not going to be revealed or overcome with one instance of compassion.
+And don’t be surprised if you are initially met with a wall of insolence or silence from these students because years of neglect, dysfunction, and hurt are not going to be revealed or overcome with one instance of compassion.
 Complex, chronic problems do not respond to quick fixes; these walls must be carefully refashioned into bridges, brick by brick.

 The Problem with Leaping to Polar Opposites